erickmartins/i2k_ezomero/SETUP.md

+This workshop requires two things: a Python environment with `ezomero` installed and access to an OMERO server.
+There are a few options to get that done:

 ## Option 1
 **If you don't have either and you can install Docker on your machine** (or already have it installed): clone this repository and run the following lines in a command line (terminal, powershell, etc) on the repository directory:
 ```